Looking back at our

 Through the Lens of Neuroscience - How We Learn To Read

-In this session, Dr. Strom breaks down the process of how we learn to read through the lens of neuroscience, discusses what we have learned from the science, and what is important to understand to bridge this research to classroom practice.
+In this session, Dr. Strom broke down the process of how we learn to read through the lens of neuroscience, discussed what we have learned from the science, and what is important to understand to bridge this research to classroom practice.

 Session 2